zuri-training/kidvacc-be-pjt-37/README.md

  # PROJECT NAME
 ## KIDVACC

-# Description:
+# DESCRIPTION:
-# kidvacc-be-pjt-37
+# kidvacc-be-pjt-37:

- This is a site that links parents to their choice of hospital for the vaccination of their Ward/Children.The parents will be educated on the required vaccination to be administered to their wards/Children  based on their age range.
-Futhermore, the site enables parents to do the following:
+ This is a site that links parents to their choice of hospital for the vaccination of their Ward/Children.
+The site enables parents  to be adequately informed and educated on the required vaccination to be administered to their wards/Children  based on their age range.
+However, a parent must be register to access the following features:
  * register their wards for vaccination
  * search , locate and choose the nearest  hospital to their location,
  * choose between  a private and a public hospital,